sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 #### Configure Auto Scaling

-You can configure cluster scaling by
+You can configure cluster scaling by adjusting the following parameters:

 | Setting	| Description |	Default Value |
 |---|---|---|